Firdous2307/personal-finance-tracker/README.md

 The `Alerts` class does not need its own menu in `main.py` because it's integrated into the existing functionality.
 Alerts are checked when exiting the application, rather than being a separate feature the user interacts with directly.

+Alerts shows when exiting the application, I am so happy and excited, I will upload pictures later.

+So as to not make the process of transactions to be clogeled up, i have decided to add a Method to Clear Transactions in Database, Add a Menu Option to Clear Transactions, and

  ## Thinking

  - A budget system??
 Users should be able to set financial goals and monitor their spending.